succinctlabs/network/contracts/README.md

 FOUNDRY_PROFILE=deploy forge script SuccinctStakingScript --private-key $PRIVATE_KEY --broadcast --rpc-url $ETH_RPC_URL --verify --verifier etherscan --etherscan-api-key $ETHERSCAN_API_KEY
 ```

-Note DOES NOT initalize the contract - this will be done in a later step once references to other contracts are available.
+This DOES NOT initalize the contract - this will be done in a later step once references to other contracts are available.

 Deploy the $iPROVE contract (assumes $PROVE is already deployed):